Yandex Cloud

 monitoring_config: {}

-A database with default parameters is created.
-You can change its parameters later.
-For more information about DB parameters, see Creating a serverless database.
+This will create a database with the default parameters.
+You can update its parameters later on.
+For more information about database parameters, see Creating a serverless database.

-3. Check the status of the created database:
+3. Check the status of the new database:

 yc ydb database get <DB_name>

-Where <DB_name> is the name of the DB you created.
+Where <DB_name> is the name of your new database.

 While being created, your database will have the PROVISIONING status.
 Once it is ready for use, its status will change to RUNNING.